dlk3/autokey-wayland/readthedocs/github.rst

 ---------------------------------------
 **NOTE:** If you are installing AutoKey just for X11 and you don't need Wayland support, you can skip all of step 3 and jump down to step 4, "Installing the AutoKey icons".

-a) Install the autokey-gnome-extension@autokey Gnome Shell extension
+a) Install the autokey-gnome-extension\@autokey Gnome Shell extension

    Enter these three commands to build and install AutoKey's Gnome Shell extension::